The Julia Creek Commonwealth Home Support Program (CHSP) helps people continue to live in their home and community independently.

-- aged 65 years and over (or 50 and over for Aboriginal and Torres Strait Islander people),
+- aged 65 years and over (r 50 years or older for Aboriginal or Torres Strait Islander people), or

 The program delivers the following services:

-- Centre Based Day Care-Every Wednesday from 9:30 to 12:30 pm at the Julia Creek HACC Centre
+- Centre Based Day Care-Every Wednesday from 9:30 to 12:30 pm at the Father Bill Busuttin Centre

 - Personal Care - such as help with bathing, dressing, grooming and eating